andjela31/RemoteController/README.md

 ### Connection Process
-This screenshot shows the application menu that alows client to connect to server.
+This screenshot shows the application menu that allows the client to connect to the server.

 - Ip address input
 - Port input